Artificial Intelligence is Transforming the Future of Fraud Detection

 However, this does beg the question – how does one track frauds that are completely new, with no trail and understanding of the scale?
 The beauty of networks is that the network continues to remain as the same starting point and then apply a range of techniques to detect abnormal behaviour.
 Peer group analysis, clustering and outlier analysis must be widened beyond purely transactional activity.
 It’s important for investigators to remove their blinkers and focus more widely on a range of entities and objects such as people, addresses and mobile numbers, for example.
 Businesses then must then take this a step further and overlay a complex set of techniques that make it nearly impossible for a fraudster to cheat the system and subsequently fly below the radar.
 This industrial level of networking is what will ensure businesses outsmart the fraudster.

 Is Fraud just a Cost of Doing Business?

 Historically businesses have often adopted the approach of putting in some basic measures to tackle fraud.
 Banks across sectors have installed current AML systems as a reaction to increasing regulatory pressure, rather than building bespoke systems.
 Over 25 per cent of financial services haven’t conducted AML/CFT (Combating the Financing of Terrorism) risk assessments across their global footprint.
 This practice is no longer acceptable for several reasons, most notably the cost of fraud is still being passed back to the consumer and money laundering is becoming a key means to financing terrorism.
-However, according to Wealth Insight, global AML spending is predicted to rise for US$5.9billion in 2013 to US$8.2billion in 2017, promising new opportunities for banks to create stronger barriers to fight criminals through the integration of AI and network analytics.
+However, according to Wealth Insight, global AML spending is predicted to rise from US $5.9 billion in 2013 to US $8.2 billion in 2017, promising new opportunities for banks to create stronger barriers to fight criminals through the integration of AI and network analytics.
 Taking action will safeguard your reputation, save money and avoid regulatory action.